CharalamposZisis/Sleep_Health_Lifestyle/README.md

 The project currently concludes with the clustering analysis, where the dataset is partitioned into four distinct groups based on similarities in sleep and lifestyle features.

 The dataset is from kaggle (https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset/data).

-The data features:
+Dataset features:

 Person ID: An identifier for each individual.